 - Therefore, you assign greater weight to a parking ticket than the driving public’s unsworn, on-line testimony

 The NY Supreme Court criticized this practice in a recent court decision Young v.
 New York City Department of Finance Parking Violations Adjudications

-The Court stated that under the standard practiced by the Department of Finance parking ticket adjudication bureau, compliance with the respondent’s on-line procedures would be an exercise in futility.
-It constitutes a gross violation of the driving public’s due process rights, and would be an illusory alternative to a paper or in-person response.
+The Court stated that under the standard practiced by the Department of Finance parking ticket adjudication bureau, compliance with the respondent’s on-line rules would be an exercise in futility.
+It is a gross violation of the driving public’s due process rights and would be an illusory alternative to a paper or in-person response.

 Here are some suggestions:

 - Think twice before agreeing to an on-line hearing of your NYC parking ticket dispute;

 - Request an in-person hearing to fight your New York City parking ticket; or

 - Request a paper hearing and give affidavits and proper documents to support your defense